Parking schemes, restrictions and legislation

 - Lines across private accesses - white return lines

 - Suspensions and how to suspend a parking restriction

 - Electric vehicle charging points

 - What to do if your vehicle has broken down

 If you do not obey a parking restriction you may receive a penalty charge notice.
-Take a look at our top 10 tips for avoiding a Penalty Charge Notice.

 If you see a vehicle parked where it should not be you can report it to us.

-Traffic Regulation Orders (TRO), consultations and legislation
+Information about Traffic Regulation Orders (TRO), consultations and legislation

 Areas where on-street parking is controlled are called controlled parking zones (CPZs).
 There is a timetable of CPZs which has been agreed by the Environment, Transport and Sustainability committee (ETS committee), which runs up till 2023 which covers areas which have petitioned or shown strong support to the council for CPZs.